NickLiggett/WhoSaidThat-LOTR/README.md

 # Who Said That?
 LOTR

 ## Introduction
-  - This application is called "Who Said That?
-LOTR"
   - When the user is at the homepage, they can choose to play the quote trivia game or go to the study hall to look up a specific character's quotes from the films.
   - On the Game page, a random quote is populated and the user must select which LOTR character they think said the quote.
   - The user will be notified whether their guess was correct or not, then a new quote will appear with new choices.